daniesy/athenapdf/README.md

 ## Background

-Athena is an open source project.
+HtmlConverted is an open source project.

 It was designed to [do one thing and to do it well][unixphil] - PDF conversions; to work together with other programs; and to be able to handle text streams, because that is a universal interface.